 2017 CALL FOR PAPERS, PANELS, AND RESEARCH IN PROGRESS

-The American Journalism Historians Association invites paper entries, panel proposals, and abstracts of research in progress on any facet of media history for its 36th annual convention to be held October 12-14 2017, in Little Rock, Arkansas.
-More information on the AJHA convention is available at ajhaonline.org.
+The American Journalism Historians Association invites paper entries, panel proposals, and abstracts of research in progress on any facet of media history for its 36th annual convention to be held October 12-14, 2017, in Little Rock, Arkansas.
+More information on the 2017 AJHA convention is available at ajhaonline.org.

 The deadline for all submissions is June 1, 2017.